 While I answer a lot of emails from readers and fellow bloggers, one common question that I get is how I got started.

 I took Elite Blog Academy in 2015 – this was the very first course I ever purchased.
-To this day, I've only purchased a handful of courses and this one definitely helped me get on the right path.
-If you want to learn more about Elite Blog Academy, you can do so here.
+To this day, I’ve only purchased a handful of courses and this one definitely helped me get on the right path.

 Highlights from August: prepping for Become a Pinterest VA TODAY!